 / ARTISTS’ FEES

-An Artist Fee
+Artist Fee Guideline

-is understood as compensation for content and services provided by artists to publicly funded galleries.
+An artist fee is understood as compensation for content and services provided by artists to publicly funded galleries.

 The figures were created in consultation with people from the visual art sector, including independent creative practitioners, Arts Makers Aotearoa members, the Aotearoa Public Gallery Directors Network (APGDN), Dignity and Money Now (D.A.M.N.) and in reference to international precedence set by Working Artists and the Greater Economy (W.A.G.E, United States) and the National Association for Visual Artists (NAVA, Australia).